-There’s a warm interest, since THEY asked YOU the question.
+- There’s a warm interest since THEY asked YOU the question.

-It’s a question you can certainly answer.
+- It’s a question you can certainly answer.
 I mean who better to describe what you do than YOU?

-It’s an OPPORTUNITY to promote what you do in a way that is remembered (We’re always looking for opportunities)
+- It’s an OPPORTUNITY to promote what you do in a way that is remembered (We’re always looking for opportunities)

 So what’s a proven technique you can use to answer the dreaded “So What Do You So” question?
 Answer With a Problem-Driven Question and Results-Focused Statement.

-It can be tricky when someone ask you the ‘So what do you do’ question.
-In your head you know what you do, how you do it and who you’d like to do it for, but sometimes all that gets lost in translation when you’re in front of stranger.
+It can be tricky when someone asks you the ‘So what do you do’ question.
+In your head, you know what you do, how you do it, and who you’d like to do it for, but sometimes all that gets lost in translation when you’re in front of a stranger.
 Answering that question with a question gives your brain a chance to pause so you don’t fall into the instinctual answer of saying a title.
 ‘I’m a Coach’.
 ‘I’m a Therapist’ ‘I’m a Consultant’ ‘I’m a Web Designer’.
 While titles may work if you’re looking for a job, they’re not as effective when you’re an entrepreneur.
 What you do is so much more than a title.
 Plus when you ask a question it moves the focus from you to the other person for that moment.

-Here’s a few examples:
+Here are a few examples:

-Have you or anyone you know ever invested a lot of money in a website that never brought in any new business?
+- Have you or anyone you know ever invested a lot of money in a website that never brought in any new business?
 I solve the ‘dead website’ problem many small business owners have.

-Have you ever sent out your resume to tons of jobs but you never seem to get any responses?
+- Have you ever sent out your resume to tons of jobs but you never seem to get any responses?
 I help job candidates get noticed and called in for interviews.

-It puts the focus on the problem you solve and gives the person a more memorable perspective of you than just saying a title.
-People have preconceived ideas about a ‘title’ but you give them the ideas of what you do when you state it in a problem solving way.
+- It puts the focus on the problem you solve and gives the person a more memorable perspective of you than just saying a title.
+People have preconceived ideas about a ‘title’ but you give them the ideas of what you do when you state it in a problem-solving way.

-When you include bottom-line results you deliver when answering the question ‘so what do you do’, it encourages the other person to ask ‘well how do you do that?”.
+- When you include bottom-line results you deliver when answering the question ‘so what do you do’, it encourages the other person to ask ‘well how do you do that?”.

 You know the old adage, ‘people do business with people they know, like and trust’.
-One of the ways that you can increase the chance of being known, liked and trusted is by telling your ‘Why’ story.
+One of the ways that you can increase the chance of being known liked and trusted is by telling your ‘Why’ story.
 This is the story of why you do what you do.
-Now don’t confuse this with the what you do, that’s where you’re talking about your services and what you offer.
+Now don’t confuse this with what you do, that’s where you’re talking about your services and what you offer.
 Your ‘Why’ story is what made you start your business.
-What made you leave your previous situation, whether it was a corporate job or a another profession, what was the driving factor that made you decide that you wanted to help people in the way that you are doing now.
+What made you leave your previous situation, whether it was a corporate job or another profession, what was the driving factor that made you decide that you wanted to help people in the way that you are doing now.